belltailjp/chainer_slack_report/README.md

 ## Slack App preparation

-In order to get it work, you will first need to prepare for a bot account on your Slack workspace as explained in the following instruction.
+In order to get it work, you will first need to prepare for a bot user on your Slack workspace as explained in the following instruction.

 Access to https://api.slack.com/apps.